0xmmo/codemancer/README.md

 ## Usage

-To use codemancer, you need to set the `OPENAI_API_KEY` environment variable with [your OpenAI API key](https://platform.openai.com/account/api-keys).
+To use `codemancer` with [your own OpenAI API key](https://platform.openai.com/account/api-keys), you need to set the `OPENAI_API_KEY` environment variable.

 ```bash
 export OPENAI_API_KEY=your_api_key_here
 ```

-> ⚠️ `codemancer` works best using GPT-4, and will use it by default.
+`codemancer` works best using GPT-4, and will use it by default.
 If you do not have access and receive a 404, you can use the GPT-3.5 model instead via `-m "gpt-3.5-turbo"`, but code generations will be much less reliable.

 <br />